Opportunities in Insurance Data Science

 The Industry Goes Ballistic

-The arrival of the Internet in the 1990s spurred insurance data science to grow even faster.
+The arrival of the Internet in the 1990s helped insurance data science.

 - Individuals were able to bypass intermediaries and shop for coverage on their own terms.